 Roshaneh Zafar is the Founder and Managing Director of the Kashf Foundation, Chair of Kashf Holdings and Founder of Kashf Microfinance Bank Limited, based in Pakistan.
 Kashf was the first NGO-MFI to broaden the scope of microfinance by introducing insurance services.
 Kashf and Ms. Zafar were also awarded the Skoll Award for Social Entrepreneurship in March 2007 and the OneWoman Initiative Award by the US State Department in 2009.

-To enlighten our followers about Ms. Zafar’s journey with Kashf and Coca-Cola, we asked her a few interesting questions:
+To enlighten our followers about Ms. Zafar’s journey with Kashf and

 1. What is the vision and mission of Kashf Foundation?

 Kashf started 20 years ago to economically empower female micro-entrepreneurs from low income communities across Pakistan.
 Our vision is to provide women economic voice through access to financial products like micro-loans, micro-insurance and micro-savings, while enhancing their capacity and financial management through trainings in financial education and business management.
 Not only that, we also work with the families of women entrepreneurs to help them overcome many of the social constraints that women face when running successful micro-business.
 In other words, we work towards alleviating both financial and social constraints that push women entrepreneurs out of the economy.